-Dayme has defended nationwide class actions and complex commercial cases, including breach of warranty, unfair business practices, the telephone consumer protection act, fraud, breach of contract, copyright, and breach of fiduciary duties.
-She regularly counsels clients during prelitigation stages and settlement negotiations and has worked with clients in many industries, from energy and banking to technology.
+Dayme has defended nationwide class actions and complex commercial cases involving claims for false advertising, unfair business practices, breach of warranty, antitrust, the Telephone Consumer Protection Act (TCPA), fraud, breach of contract, copyright, trademark, and breach of fiduciary duties.
+She regularly counsels clients during prelitigation stages and settlement negotiations and has worked with clients in many industries, including technology, energy, consumer goods, and banking.
+Recent representations include defending class actions alleging false advertising concerning headphones, snack foods, and sanitizers and defending a global software corporation in a trade secrets and antitrust violations case.

-Dayme also represents clients in international arbitration before the ICC, ICDR, and AAA.
-She has worked in proceedings applying foreign laws, conducted in Spanish, and in every aspect of arbitration, from drafting statements of claim and defense through the hearing and post-hearing submissions as well as on enforcing arbitration awards.
+Dayme also has extensive experience handling international disputes.
+She has represented clients in arbitrations before the ICC, ICDR, and AAA.
+She has worked in proceedings applying foreign laws, conducted in Spanish, and in every aspect of arbitration, from drafting statements of claim and defense through the hearing, post-hearing submissions, and enforcing awards.
+Recent representations include defending an energy firm in a fraud and antitrust dispute involving Venezuela's state-owned oil company and defending a coal mining company in a shareholder dispute involving a Colombian railway.

 - Harvard University (J.D.
 2015; Editor-in-Chief, Harvard Latino Law Review; Executive Editor, Journal of Law and Public Policy); University of Florida (B.A. in Economics and Political Science 2012, with a minor in History; Anderson Scholar of Highest Distinction; Outstanding Female Leader Award; President, Political Science Honor Society)